 - Mash tomatoes and mix with an equal amount of buttermilk.

-- Add 2 cups tomato juice to bath of cool water, soak.
+- Add 2 C. tomato juice to bath.

-- Soak cloth in pickle juice or spritz pickle juice directly on burn.
+- Saturate cloth in pickle juice or dab pickle juice over redness.

 - Pureed strawberries.